 General Charles H. Grosvenor Civil War Round Table

 Monday, Oct.
-6th – Frank Scaturro, subject TBA
+6th – Frank Scaturro, subject related to 200th Anniversary of Julia Grant’s birthday.
+Exact title and description TBA

 Monday, Nov.
 17th – Martin Lowery will speak on Hubert Anton Casimir Dilger, Union Artillerist.

-Monday, March 2nd – “What did your ancestor do in the war?”
-Steering Committee members, with audience participation
+Monday, May 4th – “What did your ancestor do in the war?”
+Steering Committee members, with audience participation.

 Possible substitutes (as needed):